What are Sovereign Wealth Funds?

 Owned by the Emirate of Abu Dhabi – within the United Arab Emirates (UAE) – the Abu Dhabi Investment Authority (ADIA) is a sovereign wealth fund that was founded to make investments on behalf of the government of the Emirate of Abu Dhabi.
 Heavily saturated by revenue and income streams generated from the oil industry and oil reserves, the nation’s staggering revenue excess of something near $900 billion is pooled into the ADIA and used to make diversified investments around the world.

-The fund’s portfolio enjoys an annual compounded growth rate of approximately 10%, placing it at the top of the most successful SWFs in the world.
-Though the fund doesn’t make the scale of its total assets public, the Sovereign Wealth Fund Institute – a global organization tasked with keeping tabs on and analyzing SWFs – indicates that the portfolio’s assets sit somewhere in the neighborhood of $790 billion.
+The fund’s portfolio enjoys an annual compounded growth rate of approximately 10%, placing it among the most successful SWFs.
+The fund doesn’t make the scale of its total assets public.
+However, the Sovereign Wealth Fund Institute – a global organization tasked with keeping tabs on and analyzing SWFs – indicates that the portfolio’s assets sit somewhere in the neighborhood of $790 billion.

 4. Kuwait Investment Authority – Kuwait

-The Kuwait Investment Authority was started in the early 1950s, designed to help Kuwait pool, invest, and grow their wealth after the discovery of oil and oil reserves.
-With diversified assets that sit somewhere close to $600 billion, the fund’s remained at the top of the leaderboard, in terms of SWFs, for years.
+The Kuwait Investment Authority was started in the early 1950s.
+It was designed to help Kuwait pool, invest, and grow its wealth after the discovery of oil and oil reserves.
+With diversified assets that sit somewhere close to $600 billion, the fund’s remained in the top of the SWF leaderboard for years.

-The Kuwait Investment Authority is governed by a board of directors, headed up by the Minister of Finance, making the fund directly linked to Kuwait’s Ministry of Finance.
-There are also seats on the board for the governor of the Central Bank of Kuwait, the Energy Minister, and several other financial and oil experts.
+The Kuwait Investment Authority is governed by a board of directors, headed up by the Minister of Finance.
+There are also seats on the board for the governor of the Central Bank of Kuwait, the Energy Minister, and financial and oil experts.

 5. SAMA Foreign Holdings – Saudi Arabia

-SAMA – the Saudi Arabian Monetary Authority – is the central bank of Saudi Arabia and is responsible for the nation’s foreign holdings and investing the nation’s income into diversified assets around the world.
+SAMA – the Saudi Arabian Monetary Authority – is the central bank of Saudi Arabia.
+It is responsible for the nation’s foreign holdings and investing the nation’s income into diversified assets around the world.

-The Saudi Arabian SWF, with assets totaling more than $500 billion, owns approximately $115 billion in U.S. Treasuries.
-The fund is also heavily invested in the Public Investment Fund, which recently made a billion-dollar investment in Uber Technologies in 2016.
+This Saudi Arabian SWF, with assets totaling more than $500 billion, owns approximately $115 billion in U.S. Treasuries.
+The fund is also heavily invested in the Public Investment Fund.
+The PIF made a billion-dollar investment in Uber Technologies in 2016.

-Sovereign wealth funds are incredibly important for countries that generate the majority of their income – or a surplus of income – from a limited number of commodities.
+Sovereign wealth funds are incredibly important for countries that generate the majority of their income from a limited number of commodities.
 The funds enable such nations to invest, diversify, and grow their resources.